CS-DS-125/125book/py4e_rst/11-regex.rst

 brittle code
    Code that works when the input data is in a particular format but is prone to breakage if there is some deviation from the correct format.
-   We call this “brittle code” because it is easily broken. greedy matching
+   We call this "brittle code" because it is easily broken. greedy matching
    The notion that the ``+`` and ``*`` characters in a regular expression expand outward to match the largest possible string.